Yousuf Jan Nesar: Career and contributions

 “Operation Jawbreaker” (Netflix, 2023), where he appeared as an official cameraman of the Northern Alliance.

 Nesar's footage also appeared in “Mystères d’archives” (2012) and the History Catchers series, which aired an episode in 2019 dedicated to the death of Ahmad Shah Massoud and Nesar's critical role in documenting it.

 Legacy

-Through his lens, Nesar captured some of the most pivotal moments in Afghan history, preserving them for future generations.
-His archives have been praised as a coherent, prestigious, and historic collection, highlighting the resilience of the Afghan people during decades of war.
+Through his lens, Nesar captured pivotal moments in Afghan history, preserving them for future generations.
+His archives have been praised as a historic collection, highlighting the resilience of the Afghan people during decades of war.

 Awards

 In 2024, Mohammad Yousuf Jan Nesar received the FIAT/IFTA Media Management Award during the FIAT/IFTA World Conference in Bucharest, Romania.
 The award recognizes projects that improve the preservation, management, and use of audiovisual archives.
 Nesar was acknowledged for his work in documenting and managing historical footage related to the Northern Alliance and Ahmad Shah Massoud, contributing to the preservation of Afghanistan's audiovisual heritage.